jp43/DockBox/README.md

         * The DOCKING section includes the softwares that should be used for docking, and if minimization, rescoring and/or cleanup should be performed.
 The docking softwares should be specified with coma separation through the keyword *programs*.

+            Keywords

+                * programs: specify which are used for docking (autodock, vina, dock6, glide and/or moe can be used)

     * Optional arguments

     Preferably do not use flags other than -l, -r and -f